anderson-marcelo-bastos-lima/task-planner/README.md

 <!-- WHAT THE PROJECT DOES -->
 ## What the project does

-The project shows the HTML and CSS implementation of a wireframe document.
+The project results from group work to create a web application to plan tasks (Task Planner).

+It demonstrates the construction of a web application with few guidelines as scope to create a wireframe and code it in HTML, CSS and Bootstrap.

 <p align="right">(<a href="#top">back to top</a>)</p>